Please remember appointments for routine issues or non-urgent advice can be booked in advance and online via online access or the NHS App.

 We offer evening consultations with an advanced Nurse Practitioner until 8pm on Thursdays.

-We offer consultations with a female Advanced Nurse Practitioner on Thursday and Friday mornings for our female patients wanting to discuss any female related issues.
+We offer consultations with a female Advanced Nurse Practitioner on Thursday and Friday mornings for our patients wishing to discuss any female related issues.
 Please speak to the reception team to arrange a consultation.

-We offer consultations with a First Contact Physiotherapist, who can offer advice and treatment to muscular; you do not need to speak to the doctor before booking a consultation.
-Based at the practice on Wednesday afternoons with additional options for a consultation on other days at local practices.
+We offer consultations with a First Contact Physiotherapist who can offer advice and treatment regarding muscular issues.
+You do not need to speak to your doctor before booking a consultation.
+This service is based at the practice on Wednesday afternoons with additional options for a consultation on other days at local practices.
 Please speak to the reception team to arrange a consultation.

-We offer appointments with staff trained to help with non-medical problems, including form filling, financial and housing concerns, bereavement, loneliness or help to access other services and clinics.
+We offer appointments with staff trained to help with non-medical problems including completing forms, financial and housing concerns, bereavement and loneliness.
+They can also help to access other services and clinics.